webmetic/Stock-Trading-Simulator-in-Python-by-metic/README.md

 Size: 125%
 (sorry these are my default settings)

+You can view 50 stock prices update in the first window (top left).
+You can make purchases in the second one (top right).
+You can view the performance of a stock in the third window (bottom left) and view your transactions in the fourth one (bottom right).

 Bug Fixes:
 Use `pip install xlrd==1.2.0` to solve the xlrd module issue.